ocamllabs/furore/weekly/2017/22/ryanrhymes.md

-- I spent a lot of time in refractoring the API in neural module, and added several merge layers (add/mul/dot) into the module.
+- I spent a lot of time in refactoring the API in neural module, and added several merge layers (add/mul/dot) into the module.
 - I finished the first version of `Owl_neural_graph` module.
 Owl can make a neural network of DAG topology.
 The new api is also easier to use.
 For example, making a convolutional neural network as below
 ```ocaml
 open Owl_neural;;